-- 1.3 The strategy covers capital expenditure, capital financing and asset management and is one of the key strategies alongside the more operational strategies for these and other areas including Treasury Management, Tax, Property Investment and service areas such as housing and other spending areas.
-It also gives an overview of how associated risk is managed and the implications for future financial sustainability.
-The Capital Strategy should support the delivery of the corporate objectives of the Authority and must complement and demonstrate clear links with the: - The Corporate Plan - The Revenue Budget Report - The Capital Programme Report - The Medium Term Financial Plan - The Treasury Management, Investment Strategy and MRP Policy Statement Report - 1.4 The Council's Corporate plan has the following well-being priorities: - 1.
-Safeguarding people from harm so that our citizens are free from harm and exploitation - 2.
+- The Wellbeing of Future Generations Act 2015 - 1.4 The Council's Corporate plan has the following pre-existing well-being priorities: - Safeguarding people from harm so that our citizens are free from harm and exploitation - 2.
 Improving Education and Skills so that every child and young person in Swansea gains the skills and qualifications they need to succeed in life - 3.
 Transforming our Economy and Infrastructure so that Swansea has a thriving mixed use City Centre and a local economy that will support the prosperity of our citizens - 4.
 Tackling Poverty so that every person in Swansea can achieve his or her potential - 5.
 Maintaining and enhancing Swansea's natural resources and biodiversity - so that we maintain and enhance biodiversity, reduce our carbon footprint, improve our knowledge and understanding of our natural environment and benefit health and well-being - 6.
-Transformation and Future Council development so that we and the services that we provide are sustainable and fit for the future.
+Transformation and Future Council development so that we and the services that we provide are sustainable and fit for the future. - 1.5 The Council has subsequently adopted the Swansea: Achieving Better Together, Transformation Strategy and Programme Framework (Recovery Plan) with which it can plan and deliver services and objectives in the next 5 years.
+It is utilising this framework and its other planning tools that the Council plans to steer the City to recover from the aftermath of the effects of the Covid 19 global pandemic.

-In formulating the detailed schemes within the programme of capital expenditure 2019/20- 2024/25, it can be demonstrated that all projects promote the objectives of at least one or more of the above priorities.
+1.6 In formulating the detailed schemes within the programme of capital expenditure 2020/21- 2026/27 in the Capital Budget report, it can be demonstrated that all projects promote the objectives of at least one or more of the above corporate priorities in 1.4 and included in the capital programme is significant additional capital expenditure to support the economic recovery of the City following the Covid 19 pandemic.

-2. The Capital Programme 2019/20 - 2024/25
+2. The Capital Programme 2020/21 - 2026/27

-2.1 The Capital Budget and Programme 2019/20 - 2024/25 for the general fund and HRA is reported in detail in The Capital Programme & HRA Capital Programme Reports on this agenda.
+2.1 The Capital Budget and Programme 2020/21 - 2026/27 for the General Fund and HRA is reported in detail in The Capital Budget & Programme & HRA Capital Programme Reports on this agenda.